In the Heat of the Night (TV series): Home media and syndication

 TGG Direct also released seasons 6 and 7 in individual boxed sets onto DVD on March 11, 2014.
 However, due to clearance issues, the following episode is excluded from Season 6: Random's Child and the following episodes are excluded from Season 7: Singin' The Blues, Every Man's Family, Maybelle Returns, Ches and the Grand Lady, Dangerous Engagement.

+Syndication

+The series entered into syndication in early 1996, after its initial run ended on CBS in May, 1995.
+It was first available to be seen on the Atlanta-based basic cable network TNT from that time on and since then, it has never left the air.
+The reruns have remained popular over the years, gaining new viewers who didn't watch the series the first time around.